Xelvanta/roblox-custom-cursor/CONTRIBUTING.md

 ### 🔄 File Execution Pipeline

-To ensure consistency, security, and compatibility, `.rcur` and `.rccapp` files follow a **strict and predictable execution pipeline**.
+To ensure consistency and compatibility, `.rcur` and `.rccapp` files follow a **strict and predictable execution pipeline**.
 All paths in registry key values are expected to be **absolute** and refer to the user installation directory of Roblox Custom Cursor.

 #### `.rccapp` Execution (Roblox Custom Cursor Application File)